department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 House confinement: Phrase as "being unable to leave your house (known as house confinement)."

-Housebound allowance: Capitalize "Housebound."
-Lowercase "allowance."
+Housebound allowance: Don't capitalize "allowance."

 ### I